 “Veganism is a way of living which seeks to exclude, as far as is possible and practicable, all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose.”

-Notice that this initial headline does not simply say “vegans don’t eat animals.”
+Notice this headline does not simply say “vegans don’t eat animals.”
 It is more qualified than that.
 Let’s break it down.

 - They took the space to include “as far as is possible and practicable.”
 This gives a situational, contextual aspect to veganism.
 In our modern society, we can healthfully survive on plant food.
-But if you were on a desert island, then indeed, maybe the rules change—depending on the availability of plant food.
+But if you were on a desert island, maybe the rules would change.

 - Vegans seek to exclude “exploitation of” and “cruelty to” animals—not “consumption of” animals.
 This is interesting, as well, and I think it applies to the cannibalism question.
-Is cannibalism necessarily a form of exploitation or cruelty?
-What if you’re eating an already-dead human you found somewhere?
-I think you could argue that’s not necessarily exploitative or cruel.
+Is cannibalism a form of exploitation or cruelty?
+What if you’re eating an already-dead human you found?

-Now, the Vegan Society definition does go on to specify that this vegan principle entails a plant-based diet.
-But you can see how it’s a more complex matter than just saying “vegans don’t eat animals, period.”
+Now, the Vegan Society definition does go on to specify that veganism entails a plant-based diet.
+But you can see how it’s a more complex than just saying “vegans don’t eat animals, period.”

-And if you look around at other explanations of veganism, you’ll find similar complexity and conditionality elsewhere.
+And if you look around at other explanations of veganism, you’ll find similar complexity elsewhere.

 Is Veganism Really About Consent?

-One popular view of veganism is that, at its core, it’s really all about consent.
-In a moment, I’ll dive into how this relates to the cannibalism issue—but first, let’s explore why veganism is arguably about consent.
+One popular view of veganism is that, at its core, it’s about consent.
+In a moment, I’ll dive into how this relates to the cannibalism issue.
+But first, let’s explore why veganism is arguably about consent.

 As I mentioned above, one of the big, ethically meaningful differences between humans and other animals is that humans can establish consensual agreements with each other.

-Sure, you can nonverbally communicate with other animals and get a vague sense of what they want… but there is much less precision, and I’d argue it’s definitely not “informed consent.”
+Sure, you can nonverbally communicate with other animals and get a vague sense of what they want… but it’s clearly not “informed consent.”

 Contrast that to human relationships of all kinds.
 We can communicate desires and conditions.
 We can sign contracts.
 We can generally end the relationship when we choose to.

 Farm animals can never truly consent to being used for their eggs, milk, or meat.
-Because they don’t have a full understanding of what it entails or how to leave the relationship.
+Even if they “seem” to be okay with it.
+They don’t have a full understanding of what it entails or how to leave the relationship.

 The reason why all of this matters, ethically, is because, as subjects of our own lives, we all have preferences.
-And it’s assumed, based on their behaviors and biology, that farm animals also have preferences.
+And we can assume, based on their behaviors and biology, that farm animals also have preferences.
 Like preferring not to be killed.

-I covered all of this in much more depth in my big post on vegan ethics—but the point is: Being vegan is not just about “not eating animals.”
+I covered all of this in more depth in my big post on vegan ethics.
+But the point is: Being vegan is not just about “not eating animals.”
 It’s a solution to an ethical problem.

-So to truly answer if something “is vegan”—on a philosophical level—you need to go deeper than just “Is it an animal product?”
-You need to ask whether it violates the ethical principles that veganism exists to uphold.
+So to truly answer if something “is vegan,” you need to go deeper than just “Is it an animal product?”
+You need to ask whether it violates the ethics that veganism exists to uphold.

 Analogy: Breastfeeding Is Vegan Because of Consent… Right?